cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 I think in many ways I was close to ranking better, as most of my "next steps" were things that winners did.
 - Think more carefully about normalization and scoring function.
 I kinda just went with some baselines without proper testing
 - Focus on smaller tests first.
 This slowed down iterations.
 Once small tests seem to have a direction, than validate with learning curves.
 I wasted too much time flirting with and often wastefully crossing the limits of my compute/memory.
 - More careful feature selection, and easier incorporation with testing pipeline to speed up experiment velocity.
+A base understanding of the chromosomes and meaning of the features would have been easy to acquire and is important.
 - Jax is shiny, good for speeding up numpy + any autodiff stuff, but probably just better to use pytorch for NN stuff.
 - Pipeline/tools stuff was worth it, though not the yak-shaving part.
 Next time will be able to move faster
 - in general, slow and steady.
 I was often writing my the journal too much after doing.
 Should plan (write down) what to do, then do edit, then do.